Automatic joins and hierarchies

-This walkthrough begins with the table visualization from the View data with a chart and drill down article, which displays OrderQty as a measure, and a modified date-time hierarchy on the ROWS axis of a table visualization.
+This walkthrough begins with the table visualization from the View data with a chart and drill down article, which displays OrderQty as a measure, and a modified date-time hierarchy on the ROWS axis.

-Find the native table [Sales].[SalesOrderDetail] and expand it as well.
+In the EXPLORE panel, expand your data connector.
+Find the table [Sales].[SalesOrderDetail] and expand it as well.

-The table visualization is reconfigured to additionally display product ID values (e.g. 707, 708, etc.) along the columns axis.
+The table visualization is reconfigured to additionally display Product ID values along the columns axis.

 2.2.
 Replace ProductID with Name

 Since showing product ID values is not very meaningful, find the [Production].[Product] table in the EXPLORE window and expand it.
-Drag the table's Name column, hover over the table visualization, and then drop the Name column onto the COLUMNS field of the Data Binding panel (replacing the ProductID column which was already there).
+Drag the Name column onto the COLUMNS field of the Data Analysis Panel, replacing the ProductID column.